 Most people prefer a filter that can handle 6X more water than the tank size.
 However, if many fish types are present in the tank, you should opt out for the one that can range between 6-10 times.

 2. Water Pump:

 The water pump is the key element of a canister filter.
-This pump continuously works on the clock unless you switch off the machine for maintaining purpose.
+This pump continuously works on the clock unless you switch off the machine for maintenance purposes.
 And therefore, you should get a powerful motor with a standard impeller.
-Canister filters can operate using two types of engine, epoxy-sealed, and magnetic motor.
+Canister filters can operate using two types of engines, epoxy-sealed, and magnetic motors.

 3. Water Sealing:

-Aquatic animals like fish, shrimp, turtles are very sensitive to loud sounds.
-It means the smallest increase of loudness in the water tank can cause unfavorable effects on their energy.
+Aquatic animals like fish, shrimp, and turtles are very sensitive to loud sounds.
+It means the smallest increase in loudness in the water tank can cause unfavorable effects on their energy.
 It can affect their feeding cycle and the reproduction system as well.

 While you can find hundreds of brands out there, a canister filter from a quality brand will always be more beneficial to your aquarium.
-The Fluval fx6 and Marineland Magniflow are some of the best canister filters right now.
-Both brands come in various sizes and great durability.
+The Fluval Fx6 and Marineland Magniflow are some of the best canister filters right now.
+Both brands come in various sizes and have great durability.